open-sdg/open-sdg/docs/faq.md

 ## Are maps available in Open SDG?

 Yes.
-Maps can be automatically generated from the data if GeoCodes are included and the required geographical boundary files are available.
-Links to maps in other systems can be also be embedded.
-See the [Maps](https://open-sdg.readthedocs.io/en/latest/maps/) section for more information.
+Maps can be automatically generated from the data if GeoCodes are included and the required geographical boundary files are available: see the [UK](https://sustainabledevelopment-uk.github.io/3-a-1/) and [Rwanda](https://sustainabledevelopment-rwanda.github.io/1-2-1/) sites for an example of how these look and operate.
+Maps from other systems or publications can also be embedded.
+See the [Maps](https://open-sdg.readthedocs.io/en/latest/maps/) section for more information, and the UK [Mapping guidance](https://github.com/ONSdigital/sdg-indicators/wiki/Mapping) for step-by-step instructions on setting up a map.

 ## Can the Open SDG platform be translated into other languages?